vanderhoornm/android-MythTV-Leanfront/README.md

 At the bottom of each list screen is a row named "Tools", that provides application-wide tools.

 - [Settings](#settings) provides for customization of many features of leanfront.
 - [Refresh Lists](#refresh-lists) refreshes the recording and video lists from the backend.
 This is rarely needed, as leanfront automatically keeps up to date with the backend.
+The frequency with which it is updated can be set in [Advanced Settings](#advanced).
 - [Backend Status](#backend-status) shows general information about the backend.
 - [Manage Recordings](#manage-recordings) Shows the program schedule and provides the ability to schedule recordings.